Dog walks near Kirkennan dog friendly holiday cottages

 Walking areas where you might be able to let your dog off the lead

-- Jock's Wood - our own 14 acre woodland on the Estate is the ideal place for morning and evening exercise.
+- Jock's Wood - our own 14 acre woodland on Kirkennan Estate is the ideal place for morning and evening exercise and great asset for guests in our dog friendly holiday cottages.
 We suggest you do a once round with your dog on the lead first to suss out the lie of the land.
-Note the wood is bounded on one side by a stock proof (not dog proof) fence seperating it from a field that may have sheep, lambs or cattle in it; on another side is undergrowth and then a stream and on the third (it is roughly triangular in shape) it is bounded by trees, a bank and then the tidal Urr water - it is owners' responsibility to assess whether it is safe to let their dogs off lead.
+Note the wood is bounded on one side by a stock proof (not dog proof) fence separating it from a field that may have sheep, lambs or cattle in it; on another side is undergrowth and then a stream and on the third (it is roughly triangular in shape) it is bounded by trees, a bank and then the tidal Urr water - it is owners' responsibility to assess whether it is safe to let their dogs off lead.
 From 1st December to end Feb our fields are also stock free and guests are welcome to use them.

-- Kirkennan, Ramshaw and Munches woodlands on the opposite side of the road to Kirkennan - there are miles of paths here and a number of lochs.
+- Kirkennan, Ramshaw and Munches woodlands on the opposite side of the road to Kirkennan Estate Holiday Cottages - you can walk from your cottage door to enjoy the miles of paths and the four lochs here.

 - Beaches near Kirkennan are all dog friendly as far as we know.
 If you want to be able to walk for miles along the beach try Sandyhills to Port Ling at low tide or on a receding tide (no dog restrictions).
-Other beaches where we have been told that you can walk dogs off-lead are Powillimount beach , Southerness beach, Rockcliffe and out to Rough Island, Mersehead (but keep on short leads 1st April - 15th Aug), Balcary Bay beach, Doon Beach.
-Note it is not a good idea to walk out far from shore on the sands as they can be quite treacherous without local knowledge.
+To find the long sandy stretch use the bridge to cross the stream to the right of Sandyhills beach then follow the path down to the sand.
+Other beaches where we have been told that you can walk dogs off-lead are Powillimount beach , Southerness beach, Rockcliffe and out to Rough Island, Mersehead (but keep on short leads 1st April - 15th Aug), Balcary Bay beach, and Doon Beach.
+Note it is not a good idea to walk out far from shore on the sands as they can be quite treacherous without local knowledge - instead walk parallel to the shore.
 The tide also comes in quite fast so if it is on the way in don't venture far away from a path that will get you off the beach.

 - Various Forests of the Solway Coast including: Doach Wood; Dalbeattie Forest, Mabie Forest, Mark Hill Wood.